 My relationship with my creative identity has been in flux for awhile now.
-I notice I am no longer comfortable calling myself an “astrologer”, and not because I don’t have the technical expertise of my craft, the years of experience or ability.
-But because this identity does not, any longer, encompass the whole of what I do.
+While I love astrology my singular “astrologer” identity does not any longer encompass the whole of what I do.

 I am, I have been slowly realizing over the years, primarily, a healer.
 While astrology is one framework I use, it is only one piece.
 Often I can facilitate greater shifts for someone by simply listening to the energy of the person and responding with little or no assistance from the chart.
 In fact, the chart can get in the way, especially for those really familiar with astrology.
 Sometimes when we get too familiar with a thing, a partner, a situation, or even the tree in our front yard, we no longer clearly see it- the abstractions, interpretations, technical descriptions distracting us from truth.